rajeshdchikkala/Angular/README.md

    - App component is root component.

 ## Component
-   - It is building block of functional elements
+   - It is building block of functional elements.
    - Every angular application consists of at least one component.Each Component defines a class that contains application data and logic.
    - It is associated with a HTML templates that defines the view to be displayed to target environment.
    - In Angular, component will have 3 files which are as follows: